LucasBrizola/AgregadorLp3/README.md

 English version:

-Aggregate API for LP3 class.
+Aggregator API for LP3 class.
 the project gets jsons from specified url's, parse them as POJO's and retransmit as a unique JSON.

+Eu estive aqui xD